Adzawla/job_board_application/README.md

-# job_board_application
+# Portfolio website
-In this project, I will Design a platform where employers can post jobs and users can apply for them.
+In this project, I will Design a web site to showcase all my projects as a portfolio.